matehat/MHTextSearch/Readme.md

 ## MHTextSearch

-A fast & minimalist embedded full-text indexing library, written in Objective-C, built on top of [Objective-LevelDB][2]. *It is still in development, obviously.
+A fast & minimal embedded full-text indexing library, written in Objective-C, built on top of [Objective-LevelDB][2]. *It is still in development, obviously.
 You're welcomed to contribute if you find the project interesting!*

 ### Installation